zooteld/ombre/README.i18n.md

 To update ts files after changing source code:

     ./utils/translations/update-translations.sh

 To add a new language, eg Spanish (ISO code es):

     cp translations/ombre.ts translations/ombre_es.ts

 To edit translations for Spanish:

     linguist translations/ombre_es.ts

 To build translations after modifying them:

     ./utils/translations/build-translations.sh

 To test a translation:

     LANG=es ./build/release/bin/ombre-wallet-cli

-To add new translatable sources in the source:
+To add new translatable strings in the source code:

-  Use the tr(string) function if possible.
-If the code is in a class, and this class doesn't already have a tr() static function, add one, which uses a context named after what lupdate uses for the context, usually the fully qualified class name (eg, cryptonote::simple_wallet).
-  If you need to use tr in code that's not in a class, you can use the fully qualified version (eg, simple_wallet::tr) of the one matching the context you want.
-  Use QT_TRANSLATE_NOOP(string) if you want to specify a context manually.
+    Use the `tr(string)` function if possible.
+If the code is in a class, and this class doesn't already have a `tr()` static function, add one, which uses a context named after what `lupdate` uses for the context, usually the fully qualified class name (eg, `cryptonote::simple_wallet`).
+If you need to use `tr()` in code that's not in a class, you can use the fully qualified version (eg, `simple_wallet::tr`) of the one matching the context you want.
+Use `QT_TRANSLATE_NOOP(string)` if you want to specify a context manually.

 If you're getting messages of the form:

     Class 'cryptonote::simple_wallet' lacks Q_OBJECT macro

 all is fine, we don't actually need that here.